What Is Coronavirus And What Do Travelers Need To Know?

 Does Travel Insurance Cover Illness From Coronavirus?

 If you have a travel medical plan, you should be covered for a doctor’s visit or a hospital stay, depending on your plan restrictions.
-However, if you do not have a plan in place, insurance companies have put a ban on covering people who are visiting China.
+However, if you do not have a plan in place, insurance companies have put a ban on covering people who are visiting Level 3 countries (currently China, South Korea, Italy, and Iran).

 What Does The Future Hold?